SciML/SciMLBook/README.md

-# 18.337J/6.338J: Parallel Computing and Scientific Machine Learning
+# 18.337J/6.338J: Parallel Computing and Scientific Machine Learning (Spring 2022)
+## Professor Alan Edelman (and Philip the Corgi)

+### Material copied from last year for now:

 There are two main branches of technical computing: machine learning and scientific computing.
 Machine learning has received a lot of hype over the